PythonLinks/MQTT-Topic-Loggin/README.md

-# MQTT Topic Logger
+ # MQTT Simple Topic Logger
-A Docker container to log an MQTT topic tree to a directory tree of JSON files.
+[A Docker container](https://hub.docker.com/repository/docker/pythonlinks/simple-topic-logger) to log an MQTT topic tree to a directory tree of JSON files.
 The files can then be shared, processed or served with NGINX or Apache.

 An obvious way to store time series data is in a file.
 Then it is easy for your favorite software to read the file, or to send the file to a colleague, or serve it with a web server.